Hand Therapy Exercises for 3 Common Diagnoses

 Anyone who has experienced a hand or wrist injury knows it can be a frustrating experience.
+Hand therapy exercises play a vital role in helping patients regain function and return to meaningful daily activities.
 We use our upper extremities to engage with our environment far more than we realize!

-Choosing the right exercises for your patients can help expedite recovery and get them back to their meaningful occupations sooner rather than later.
+Choosing the right hand therapy exercises for your patients can support recovery and get them back to their meaningful occupations sooner rather than later.
 However, when choosing appropriate exercises for your patients, it is important to keep their goals, prior functional status, pain levels, and any surgical precautions in mind.

 As an occupational therapist and certified hand therapist, three of the most common diagnoses I see are:

-In this article, I will cover some of my favorite home exercise recommendations for these diagnoses.
+In this article, I will cover some of my favorite hand therapy exercises for these diagnoses.
 You can find each of these exercises by searching for their name in the MedBridge Home Exercise Builder and use them to help get your patients back to meaningful, functional use of their injured extremity.

 While splinting is traditionally included in treatment planning, thumb stabilization exercises have become an increasingly popular adjunct treatment in plans of care and home exercise programs.
 Webspace stretching, as well as strengthening opponens pollicis and the first dorsal interosseous have been shown to promote dynamic stability of the CMC joint.1

-Here are three exercises you can assign to help patients with thumb CMC joint osteoarthritis:
+Here are three hand therapy exercises you can assign to help patients with thumb CMC joint osteoarthritis:

 1. Webspace (adductor pollicis muscle) stretch can be completed by using your opposite hand or another object, as demonstrated in these exercises: